Hari (Afghanistan)

-The Hari River (هریرود or هری رود; د هري سیند) or Herat River is a river flowing 1100 km from the mountains of central Afghanistan to Turkmenistan, where it forms the Tejend oasis and disappears in the Karakum Desert.
+The Hari River (هریرود or هری رود; د هري سیند) or Herat River or Tejen River or Harirud is a river flowing 1100 km from the mountains of central Afghanistan to Turkmenistan, where it forms the Tejen oasis and disappears in the Karakum Desert.
 In its lower course, the river forms a northern part of the border between Afghanistan and Iran, and a southeastern part of the border between Turkmenistan and Iran.

 The name of the river derives from the Old Persian word Harawaiah 'river rich in water'.

-In Turkmenistan it is known as the Tejen or Tedzhen river and passes close to the city of Tedzhen.
-To the Ancient Greeks it was known as the Arius.
+In Turkmenistan, the Hari is known as the Tejen or Tedzhen river and passes close to the city of Tejen.
+To the ancient Greeks, it was known as the Arius.
 In Latin, it was known as the Tarius.

 History

-One theory identifies the Rigvedic Sarayu river with the Hari river.
+One theory suggests that the Rigvedic Sarayu and the Hari are the same river.

 A Buddhist monastery hand-carved in the bluff of the river Harirud existed in the first centuries during the prevalence of Buddhism.
 The artificial caves revealed testimony of daily life of the Buddhist monks.